Dietrich Buxtehude & Kile Smith

-Join the Cornell University Chamber Singers and organist Michael Plagerman for an evening of music from the vast repertory of the Anglican evening service.
-Performances will include works by Purcell, Parsons, Jackson, MacMillan, and the iconic Magnificat and Nunc Dimittis ‘Collegium Regale’ of Herbert Howells.
+The Cornell University Chamber Singers and organist Michael Plagerman presented an evening of music from the vast repertory of the Anglican evening service.
+Performances included works by Purcell, Parsons, Jackson, MacMillan, and the iconic Magnificat and Nunc Dimittis ‘Collegium Regale’ of Herbert Howells.

 Cultural Exchange with Maui